dialex/start-testing/docs/concepts/tester-responsibilities.md

 - The end user - Deep inside you now that you serve the one true master, the user.
 There is an exhilarating effect that you have the responsibility to ensure that the product works as expected.
 If you so much as say you are not happy with a certain feature then what you say is taken seriously.
 What I've found is that most of the time, the functionality works but the User Experience is not taken into account.
 It is the tester's duty to tell the team that if the colour of a button is not consistent with the same type of button in a different part of the system.
 You may ask why should you care about the colour of a button?
 To me, finding inconsistencies is a major issue and detrimental to the usability of the product.
 Who wants to use an inconsistent platform?

 More about stakeholders when you get to [requirements](/concepts/requirements.md).

-Don't own quality

-You are not the one sole responsible for the quality of the product.
-Sometimes, you may find yourself not having a say with how something should be implemented and that’s fine.
-It is important that you make your team feel empowered that they are doing the job their own way so as to preserve their creativity.
-The tester does not “break the product”, the tester finds a product that is already broken.
-You must work with the team to ensure that you keep on improving.
-If you find that in sprint retrospectives no one is making suggestions to improve the process, something is going terribly wrong.
-Be a quality fanatic, if something can be automated and would save 5 minutes a day, say it.

 --------